-Prior to using the model to transform longterm wave climate information into the Nantasket Beach region, the wave transformation model must be validated to ensure adequate performance.
-Model results were compared to the wave measurements from NDBC station 44013 for every hour of 1987.
-Visually, the modeled wave heights compare favorably to the observations, and specific wave and storm events were accurately simulated, as well as calm periods.
+Prior to using the model to transform longterm wave climate information into the Nantasket Beach region. the wave transformation model must be validated to adequate performance. results were compared to the wave measurements from NDBC station 44013 for every hour of 1987.
+The directional distribution of energy for 1987 compares the overall 34-year energy distribution; therefore it was chosen as the validation time period.
+Visually, modeled wave heights compare favorably to the observations, and specific wave and storm events were accurately simulated, as well as calm periods.
 Both average and storm conditions are well represented throughout the entire year.
 For example, the large event in the middle of November is accurately predicted, as is the entire month of July (smaller waves).
-Once validated, the model can be extended to simulate a wide range of conditions, including longer time periods and storm events.

-(in meters) for 1987, with each panel presenting a quarter of a year of data.
+Comparison of the modeled (red) and measured (blue) wave heights (in meters) for 1987, with each panel presenting a quarter of a year of data.
 Portions of the time series without a blue line indicate time periods when the NDBC station was not recording.